 Consider how you will collect at the end

 If you’re certain a lawsuit is the right path for you, it’s time to start thinking about collecting a money judgment at the end of your trial.
 If monetary compensation for what you have endured is what you desire, you must ensure that the individual you are suing will be capable of paying the judgment in the event that you win the case.
 If you determine that you will have issues collecting, you will likely have to resort to the help of the authorities to get your rightful compensation.
 If you are pursuing a personal injury case, it’s important to note that the insurance company would be the party responsible for paying the judgment.

 If you decide to pursue your matter legally, it’s important to discuss the different collection methods with your lawyer so that you may agree on the best course of action.

 If your situation has met all of these requirements, it is time to sit down and prepare to file your lawsuit.
-Whether you’re absolutely certain or feeling a little lost, the team behind the J. Gonzalez Law Firm is prepared to assist you, as it is our ultimate goal for you to feel empowered as you pursue your legal matter further.
+Whether you’re absolutely certain or feeling a little lost, the team behind the J. Gonzalez Injury Attorneys is prepared to assist you, as it is our ultimate goal for you to feel empowered as you pursue your legal matter further.